shawlu95/microservice-ticketing-app/readme.md

 - userId: required to ensure one user cannot pay another's order
 - expiresAt: not required to reject payment if expired.
 This is consumed by expiration service.
 Payment service just checks status, which is the original goal of the property
 - ticket: doesn't care

+### Stripe API

+1. User enters card number, Stripe returns a token as authorization (no charge yet).
+Safer to handle token than actual card number
+2. Token is submitted to payment service, which validates and requests Stripe to charge money

+- find order the user is trying to pay for
+- make sures order belongs to hte user
+- check prices

+3. Payments service sync with mongo, create a _charge_ record.
+Communicate with other services,
+4. Token path: Stripe -> browser -> payment service -> Stripe

 ---